 Offering content in exchange for an email address is called content gating, and it’s an effective way to generate business leads.
 Once you have the address, you can contact these people using email marketing to build trust and convert them into customers.

-A good content gating strategy isn’t as simple as hiding a resource behind a form.
+A good strategy for gating content isn’t as simple as hiding a resource behind a form.
 You need the perfect mix of valuable content that appeals to your audience, a way to generate website traffic, and the tools to collect email addresses and send content.

 Read on to find out more 👇 🧐